5.5 Compounding and Meaning Combination

 Key Takeaways

-• Compounding combines two or more free or root-like elements into a larger meaning.
+• Compounding joins two or more free or root-like elements into a larger meaning that is related to, but not always the sum of, its parts.

-• Compound meaning may be literal, relational, or category-like, so candidates should not force word-for-word English order.
+• Compound meaning can be literal, relational, or category-like, so word-for-word English order must not be forced.

 When roots join together

 A compound is a word built by combining two or more meaning-bearing elements.
 English examples include notebook, snowman, and airport.
-The whole word is related to its parts, but it is not always a simple sum.
-A notebook is not any book plus any note; it is a book for notes.
-DLAB-style practice should treat compounds as rule clues, using original examples rather than supposed official items.
+The whole word relates to its parts but is rarely a literal sum: a notebook is not any book plus any note, it is a book for notes.
+On the DLAB, treat compounds as rule clues built from invented roots, never from supposed official items.

 In an invented system, tor might mean road and lum might mean light.
-If torlum means road light, streetlight, or light on a road, you need examples to decide the relationship.
-If nallum means stone light and mirlum means bird light, lum may be the head meaning light, with the first root acting as a modifier.
-If lumtor means light road, the system may put the head first.
+If torlum means road-light, streetlight, or light-on-a-road, you need more examples to fix the relationship.
+If nallum = stone-light and mirlum = bird-light, then lum is the recurring head meaning "light," with the first root acting as the modifier.
+If instead lumtor means light-road, the system puts the head first.
 Order matters only because the examples make it matter.

-A head is the part that gives the compound its main category.
-In English, a doghouse is a type of house, not a type of dog.
-Artificial systems may place the head at the beginning or the end.
-If tal = food and mir = bird, taltor = food road might mean supply route if the examples establish that tor marks path or route.
-Without support, keep the inference narrow.
+A head is the part that gives the compound its main category; a modifier narrows it.
+In English a doghouse is a kind of house, not a kind of dog, so house is the head.
+Invented systems may place the head at the start or the end.
+If tal = food and tor = path, then taltor = food-path might mean supply route once the examples establish that tor marks a path or route.
+Without that support, keep the inference narrow and literal.

 Compound analysis questions